Gesuati: Second altar on right

-The second altar on the right bears a sculpture of angels carved in marble by Giovanni Maria Morlaiter (the first work he executed for the church – 1739) surrounding a small half-length painting of St Dominic (1743) by Giambattista Piazzetta.
+The second altar on the right bears a sculpture of angels carved in marble by Giovanni Maria Morlaiter (the first work he executed for the church; 1739) surrounding a small half-length painting of St Dominic (1743) by Giambattista Piazzetta.

 Third altar on right

 Above the third altar is an oil on canvas depiction of three male Dominican saints, by Giambattista Piazzetta, a topic chosen by the Dominicans to illustrate the missionary activities of their order.
 Despite the rich Rococo treatment of the subject, Michael Levey writes that the "real triumph of the painting is in its memorably austere tonality."

-In black in the foreground is St. Louis Bertrand, a Spanish saint who went as a missionary to the Caribbean, where a native priest was said to have tried to poison him (symbolised by the serpent in the chalice which he is holding).
+In black, in the foreground is St. Louis Bertrand, a Spanish saint who went as a missionary to the Caribbean, where a native priest was said to have tried to poison him (symbolised by the serpent in the chalice which he is holding).
 Beyond him, in white, is St Vincent Ferrer, who was said to have appeared to the former in a vision.

 The third saint is Saint Hyacinth, who went as a missionary to the East.
 He is holding his attributes, a monstrance and an image of the virgin and child, which he was said to have carried with him into the raging torrent of the Dneister from which he was miraculously saved.

 First altar on left

 On the left side of the nave, the altarpiece above the first altar is an oil painting by Sebastiano Ricci (1659–1734), celebrating three of the most famous Dominicans, Pope Pius V, Thomas Aquinas, and St Peter Martyr.
 Above them are three angels, one carrying a palm.
 It was the first work commissioned especially for the new building and was one of the last works of the artist, who died in 1734.
 It was painted in 1732–33.

 Pope Pius V (who had been canonised in 1712) was a dedicated opponent of Protestantism.
-It was he who, in 1570, purported to absolve the English subjects of Queen Elizabeth I from their allegiance.
-Ricci gives him an air of benevolence, though he was in fact an uncompromising enemy of those opposed to his church.

-He greatly revered Thomas Aquinas (1226–74), who is the figure on the left, and had made him a Doctor of the Church.
+He greatly revered Thomas Aquinas (1225–1274), who is the figure on the left, and had made him a Doctor of the Church.
 He is identified by the Sun on his breast and by the book, his Summa Theologica, which he carries in his right hand.

-St Peter Martyr, on the right, was another uncompromising Dominican whose zeal had led to his assassination in 1252.
+St Peter Martyr, on the right, was another Dominican whose zeal had led to his assassination in 1252.
 He is more usually shown with the cleaver, with which he was killed, protruding from his head.
-Ricci, more elegantly, shows it lying on the ground in front of him.
+Ricci shows it lying on the ground in front of him.